docxology/thrml/active_inference/SETUP.md

 That's it!
 The setup script:
 - ✅ Installs UV automatically if not present
 - ✅ Creates virtual environment with `uv venv`
+- ✅ Installs THRML from parent directory (if available) or PyPI
 - ✅ Installs all dependencies with `uv pip`
-- ✅ Runs initial validation
+- ✅ Sets up pre-commit hooks (if available)

 ## Manual Setup